 Six months (180 days) is a bit of a dividing line for U.S. residents who've been outside the country.
 Once you've been gone that long, the law regards you as an applicant seeking admission to the U.S. (under I.N.A. § 101(a)(13)(C)).
 Someone seeking admission is basically treated as a newcomer.

-Upon return to the U.S., you'll need to be ready to show documentation to overcome any new inadmissibility issues that might have come up in your life, particularly such changes as a job loss or new health concern.
+Upon return to the U.S., then, you'll need to be ready to show documentation to overcome any new inadmissibility issues that might have come up in your life, including such changes as a job loss or new health concern.
 Consult an attorney with any questions on this.

 Another concern to be aware of is that even if you return to the U.S. just before 180 days is up, U.S. border officials are always free to decide that you meant to make your home elsewhere; that is, abandoned your U.S. residence.
 To prove otherwise, bring copies of documents showing that the U.S. is still your home base.
 Examples include copies of U.S. tax returns, a home lease or mortgage, evidence of employment, and so on.
 Also bring written evidence of your reasons for not traveling back to the U.S. earlier, such as doctor's statements or copies of notifications that your flights were canceled.

 A U.S. border or port official who feels that you've abandoned your permanent residence isn't likely to send you back immediately, but rather let you into the U.S. with a notice that removal (deportation) proceedings are being initiated against you (called a Notice to Appear or NTA).
 You will have to appear in immigration court.
 There, you will have an opportunity to show the judge that you didn't intend to abandon your residence.
 If placed into removal proceedings, definitely hire an attorney.